Vivian E. Strong, MD, FACS

 I typically see new patients on Tuesdays at our 53rd Street location and operate on Mondays and Thursdays.
 I spend the remainder of my time conducting research, teaching, and lecturing.
 My contact information is listed below.

 Working at a place like Memorial Sloan Kettering is a privilege and it is clear that the patients expect the very best from their physicians.
 It is gratifying to know you have helped a cancer patient through a part of their treatment and that you may have helped cure them.
 The hope is to allow people to return to normal life as soon as possible.

-- Awards and Honors: Castle Connolly: New York Magazine Top Doctors (2016, 2017)
+- Castle Connolly: New York Magazine Top Doctors (2016-2018)

 “Lymphadenectomy for gastric cancer.”
 Strong VE.
 In: Master Techniques in Surgery: Gastric Surgery.
 Nussbaum MS, ed.
 Philadelphia: Lippincott Williams & Wilkins; 2012.